-The Water Thief & The Manatee will be published on June 10th.
+The Water Thief & The Manatee was published on June 10th.
 See Home Page for more details

 Working on a novella called, Hostage aimed at young adults.
 Don't want to say much more until I've finished the first draft.

 Started work on a fable I worked on some time back.
 The Water thief is about how a community has it's well Stolen and closed and loses access to fresh water.
 The main character, Maria, is the daughter of a fisherman and a manatee, and with help from her parents is able to save the Community.
 Looks Like it will be published in 2017/18.
 Watch this space.

 It's been difficult adapting to life back in the Uk because I had such a great time in canada and met some amazing people.
 I have now put the Marble Dogs text aside for a few weeks to get Some distance from it and have turned back to the crime novel, which is strange.
 I have publisher looking at my young adult novel, The Edge of the World

 November 2015: leave Manitoba in a few days, after a memorable vist to Churchill (see blog).
 Writing has gone well.

 October 2015: Working on a new novel that I have dipped into for several years: The Palace of the Marble Dogs; feel jittery and excited about it...

 September 2015: Sorry for the gap in this journal but my aged computer could not access it to edit!

 The crime novel, working title: Moths & Rust, is now with my agent.
 Waiting for her response

 with bated breath!